bahrus/xtal-element/README.md

 The problem arises when something special needs to happen when myProp's value is set.

 If all you want to do is fire off an event when a property is set, XtalElement supports defining "notify" properties which will do that for you.
+Likewise, if the only impact of the changed property is in what is displayed, that is supported by XtalElement's trans-rendering approach.

-Anything fancier, and you have to add logic like this:
+But the need to do different types of things when properties changed isn't limited to these two common requirements.
+So typically, you then have to add logic like this:

 ```js
 export class MyCustomElement extends XtalElement{